maimunarahma/Mysql-and-PostgreSQL/README.md

 Nullability (allow or disallow NULL)

 Does NOT change the actual data values inside rows (except when changing data type might cause implicit conversions).

+### Command	What it changes
+UPDATE	Data inside existing columns
+ALTER	Structure or definition of columns (schema)

 ## 📚 Scalar Function vs Agregate Function